What is Joint Camp?

 - Private rooms

-- Qualification and Experience – Our board-certified orthopaedic surgeons perform hundreds of joint replacements per year
+- Qualification and Experience – Our board-certified orthopedic surgeons perform hundreds of joint replacements per year

 - Preoperative classes – help you be prepared and know what to expect